cibox/cibox/docs/usage/Configure-GitHub-hooks.md

 =====

 GitHub hooks is a great thing that can accelerate your process.
 When GitHub hooks are enabled, your builds will be triggered right after PR is created or comment `retest this please` was added in PR.
+The only thing, you need to remember, that when github hooks are configured but stopped working - you'll get stalled CI.

 ### 1. Add GitHub bot as admin to repository